jxg81/homebridge-actron-que/README.md

 Setting this to true will make it so that any changes to the master controller temprature setting in homekit will ALWAYS be propogated to all zones.
 This is akin to toggling the 'Control All Zones' option on the Master Controller or in the Que mobile app.

+#### `zonesPushMaster`

+type: boolean

+default: true

+Setting this to true will make it so that chnages to the zone temprature setting in homekit will push the master unit threshold temps for heat and cool if required.
+There is a +/- 2 degree variation permitted between the master temp and zone temps.
+Normally the Que native controls will restrict you to this temp range unless you manually adjust the master temp first.
+This option simply pushes the master temp to a new setting if you set the zone outside of the variance.
+Setting this to true has greatly increased my familys satisfaction with the controls.

 #### `deviceSerial`
 type: string (lowercase)